-So, in this case, ShopBack tends to come out slightly ahead.
-But the catch is it can take up to 12 weeks to get your cashback, whereas points are added to your account much faster.
-So if you are looking to redeem them soon for a flight or a flight upgrade, this could be the better option.
+So, in this case, Kickback tends to come out slightly ahead.
+But the catch is it can take up to 60-90 days for your cashback to become eligible for payout, whereas points are added to your account much faster (30 days).
+So if you are looking to redeem them soon for a flight or an upgrade, this could be the better option.

 As with The Iconic results, it completely depends on whether you are looking to redeem points soon for a flight, or would rather put cashback in your pocket instead.